sp1thas/dropboxignore/docs/cli.md

 # Command Line Interface

 Below you will find the list of supported commands.
-For every command, a description and an example will be provided.
+For every command, a description and an example are provided.

 ## Synopsis